EthanCornell/EthanCornell/README.md

 ### 👋 Hi there!
 I'm Ethan Huang
-I'm Ethan, a passionate and dedicated software engineer specializing in systems optimization, memory management, and software development.
-With a Master of Engineering in Computer Science from Cornell University, I've cultivated a deep understanding of the intricacies of computer systems, particularly in the realms of cache management, multi-threading, and performance optimization.
+I'm Ethan, a dedicated software engineer specializing in systems optimization, memory management, and software development.
+I hold a Master of Engineering in Computer Science from Cornell University, with expertise in cache management, multi-threading, and performance optimization.

 - 🔭 I’m currently working on OS/Concurrency Programming/Thread Programming/Parallel Programming